Avatiu

 Avatiu is a settlement on Rarotonga in the Cook Islands.
 It is located on the north coast to the west of the capital Avarua and is the location of Rarotonga's main port.

-Notable buildings include a Mormon church and family history centre, and a branch of the Cook Islands Trading Company.
-The town's sportsground is known as "The Swamp" after the adjacent Avatiu Swamp.
+Notable buildings include a Mormon church and a family history centre and a branch of the Cook Islands Trading Company.
+The settlement's sports ground is known as "The Swamp" after the adjacent Avatiu Swamp.